Winmarleigh & Cockerham Moss

 We have constructed more than 4km of peat bunding to help hold water on the reserve.
 Supported by our other restoration work, Winmarleigh and Cockerham Moss is beginning to thrive once more.

-Specialist peatland animals like brown hares and common lizards have been spotted bounding across the grass and scuttling amongst the vegetation.
-Fascinating plants like the carnivorous round-leaved sundew lurk underfoot, sphagnum moss is beginning to regrow, and the beautiful red rubies of cranberry can be seen across the reserve.
+Common lizards can be spotted scuttling amongst the vegetation and fascinating plants like the carnivorous round-leaved sundew lurk underfoot.
+Sphagnum moss is beginning to regrow, and the beautiful red rubies of bog cranberry can be seen across the reserve.
 Most exciting of all, the rare large heath butterfly flies across the boggy areas of Winmarleigh Moss between late June and early August.

 If left alone, Winmarleigh and Cockerham Moss would dry out completely, losing all of the rare plants and animals who call it home.